 The power supply terminal of the integrated circuit has rich harmonic components, which can disturb other signal lines through power supply coupling.
 If we place one decoupling capacitor near each power supply pin of the IC block, we can effectively suppress the disturbance.

-Now you've understood the high-frequency PCB design rules, and you may start your own design.
+Now you've understood the high-frequency PCB design rules, you may start your design.
 How to check if your high-frequency PCB design works properly?

 Part 6: It's Time to Check Your High-Frequency PCB Design

 Designing a high-frequency PCB takes much time and energy, but if it works, all efforts are worth it!
 You can check if your high-frequency design works properly with the help of PCBONLINE.
 PCBONLINE, a one-stop high-frequency PCB manufacturer, provides you with free design for excellence.
 When you send your Gerber files to PCBONLINE, its engineers will check your high-frequency PCB design carefully.
 If there is something wrong with your design, they offer useful suggestions to help you improve it.

 When PCBONLINE makes sure your high-frequency PCB is well-designed, you can have high-frequency PCB manufactured.
 PCBONLINE has these advantages in high-frequency PCB manufacturing:

 - Make sure the impedance and line space are manufactured within the 2% tolerance range according to your high-frequency PCB design.

 - Have ready-to-use high-frequency material in stock (storage period within 45 days) and turn your high-frequency PCB design into products quickly.

 - Use the best high-frequency PCB materials of low Dk, Df, and water absorption (Rogers, Taconic, Arlon, etc.).

 - Grasp the core technology in high-frequency PCB thermal expansion and contraction control.